rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02a.md

 1. In the Low-Code verions of the lab, nothing is needed here.
 Please proceed.

+#### Task 3: Register Azure Storage Blob extensions

+1. In the Low-Code verions of the lab, the Azure Blob extensions are already registered.
+Without this, the integration would fail.
+1. Open the **func.csproj** file and note the **Microsoft.Azure.WebJobs.Extensions.Storage** entry.

-#### Task 3: Write HTTP-triggered function code with blob input
+#### Task 4: Write HTTP-triggered function code with blob input

 1. In the File Explorer, Open the **GetSettingInfo.cs** file.
 1. Read thru the code and comments.
 Make note of any questions you have about the code.

-#### Task 4: Register Azure Storage Blob extensions

-1. In the Low-Code verions of the lab, the Azure Blob extensions are already registered.
-Without this, the integration would fail.
-1. Open the **func.csproj** file and note the **Microsoft.Azure.WebJobs.Extensions.Storage** entry.

 #### Task 5: Test the function by using curl

-1. On the taskbar, select the **Windows Terminal** icon.
+1. On the taskbar, select the **Terminal** icon.
-1. From the command prompt, run the following command to run the function app project:
+1. Within the terminal, run the following command to run the function app project:

     ```powershell
     func start --build